-The indicator on the back of the camera (p.
+The indicators on the back of the camera (p.
 41) will light or blink under the following conditions.

-Colors Status Operation Status Green Lights Shooting preparation complete (p.
-22) /when connected to a computer/display turned off Blinks Camera starting up/image recording/reading/erasing/ transferring (when connected to a computer) Orange Lights Shooting preparation complete (flash on) (p.
+Position Colors Status Operation Status Upper Indicator Green Lights Shooting preparation complete (p.
+22) /when connecte to a computer/display turned off Blinks Camera starting up/image recording/reading/erasing/ transferring (when connected to a computer) Orange Lights Shooting preparation complete (flash on) (p.
 22) Blinks Camera shake warning, flash charging (p.
-59)
+59) Lower Indicator Yellow Lights Shooting in Macro/AF Lock mode Blinks When the camera cannot focus (p.
+23)

 When the indicator blinks green, data is being recorded/read/erased or various information is being transmitted.

 Do not turn off the power, open the memory card slot/battery cover, shake or jolt the camera.
 These actions may corrupt the image data, or cause the camera or memory card to malfunction.